 - Discovering New Zealand on a Tailor-Made Journey

-Special Offer!SAVE $300 per person if you book by March 17, 2014!Overview
+Save $300 per person when you book by April 8, 2015!

 Rolling green hillsides dotted with pastures and grazing sheep, charming villages of limestone buildings, robed scholars dashing through the quads of Oxford—these are the images of England’s Cotswolds.
 Join us to explore the history, traditions, and landscape of one of England’s most quintessential regions.